What Is Self-Sabotaging, And What Are Its Mental Health Impacts?

 You may also benefit from journaling about your self-sabotaging behavior and gaining more insight into your motivations around the behavior.
 You can write out your goals and what behaviors and thoughts you may have that get in the way of your goal.

 Once you’ve gained a better understanding of what’s going on, you can write out a plan of action to end your self-defeating thoughts and behaviors.
+For example, if low self-esteem causes you to engage in self-dustructive acts, you might find a way to remind yourself of your skills and positive qualities.
+Once you feel worthy of support, you may be more likely to engage in behaviors that foster personal growth and overall well-being.

 Seeking professional help to address self-sabotaging behaviors

 If your self-sabotage comes in the form of substance use, interpersonal conflicts, or another type of self-defeating behavior, it may be beneficial to work with a mental health professional or, in the case of substance use, seek treatment.
+A mental health professional may identify self-destructive patterns you hadn’t noticed before.
+They can also help you consistently practice self-compassion, reinforcing the notion that you’re worthy of personal growth.

-When self-defeating behaviors are deeply ingrained or life-threatening, getting professional help may be a more effective way to find the root of the cause and begin to change thoughts and behaviors.
+When self-defeating behaviors are deeply ingrained or life-threatening, getting professional help may be a more effective way to find the root of the cause and begin to change thoughts and behaviors

 Getty/Vadym Pastukh